 The green jelly-like flesh apparently has a distinctive flavor and aroma; the description makes it seem less than palatable to me, as it is apparently quite bitter.
 Elephants, however, enjoy the fruit and play an important role in the dispersal of the seeds.

-The tuberous roots are used in the preparation of arrow poison among the Bushmen of Angola, Namibia and Botswana.
-On a lighter note, the extremely long and strong stems of gemsbok are used by indigenous children of the region as skipping ropes.
+The tuberous roots are used in the preparation of arrow poison among the Bushmen of Angola, Namibia, and Botswana.
+On a lighter note, the extremely long and strong stems of the gemsbok are used by indigenous children of the region as skipping ropes.

 How to Grow Desert Gemsbok Cucumber

-Seal the bag and place it in a partially shaded area in temps of between 73-83 degrees F. (22-28 C.).
-The sealed bag should act as a mini greenhouse and keep the seeds moist until they sprout.
+Seal the bag and place it in a partially shaded area in temps of between 73 and 83 degrees F. (22-28 C.).
+The sealed bag should act as a mini-greenhouse and keep the seeds moist until they sprout.